LAXIMA.

 When creating new components, generate a corresponding test file.

-The value of .cursorrules multiplies on teams.
-Once it's in the repo, every developer using Cursor gets the same AI behavior.
+The value of project rules multiplies on teams.
+Once they're in the repo, every developer using Cursor gets the same AI behavior.
 Code review becomes less about catching stylistic drift and more about actual logic.

 Troubleshooting Common Setup Issues